 For Fisher, this process of consciousness raising was always, fundamentally, psychedelic — just not in the way that we might think…

 eBook | 264 Pages | Sept 2020 | £7.99 | Published by Repeater Books

-Egress: On Mourning, Melancholy and the Fisher-Function
+Egress: On Mourning, Melancholy and Mark Fisher

 Many admirers of Fisher’s work — myself included — came to his writings through identifications with these most personal of experiences.
 This mode of writing was, for many, Mark’s most affective critical register.
 However, Fisher’s writings on depression were not in themselves depressive.
 Their power lay in their immanence to his emotional state and his talent for making the affects of this state transductive.
 The question painfully remains: why did this process, in the end, not work for Fisher himself?
 Or rather, why did it stop working?
 Whatever the answer, it does not mean that his writings must stop working for us here, right now.
 Such a question is central to the Fisher-Function, making it necessary to contend with the political problematics of mental health discourses honestly and from a place where the personal and political implications of Mark’s thought feels most explicit; from a place of lingering grief and abject depression where the rupture both necessitates a renewed intensity of productive thought and makes traumatically thinkable the act of following Fisher through to the void.

 Egress is the first book to consider the legacy and work of the writer, cultural critic and cult academic Mark Fisher.

 Narrated in the orbit of his death as experienced by a community of friends and students in 2017, it analyses Fisher’s philosophical trajectory, from his days as a PhD student at the University of Warwick to the development of his unfinished book on Acid Communism.